British nuclear weapons and the Falklands War: Vulcan bombers

 Several of the Royal Air Force's Avro Vulcan bombers were used in the Falklands War.
 While these aircraft formed a key part of the UK's nuclear deterrent force, they operated during the war solely as conventional bombers.
 Flying from Ascension Island, Vulcans made seven attacks against Argentine forces in the Falklands during Operation Black Buck.

-The British government did not consider making preparations for the Vulcans to use nuclear weapons during the Falklands War.
+The British government did not contemplate using Vulcans to deliver nuclear weapons during the Falklands War.
 However, it was aware that the aircraft were primarily considered nuclear bombers and this was noted as part of a Cabinet discussion on 14 April.
 The Cabinet also noted the desirability of the Argentine government being concerned that Vulcans would be used to attack the country's mainland, though the British had no intention of doing so.
 In 2017 Sechser and Fuhrmann suggested that "Britain may have exploited the aircraft's perceived atomic connection to intimidate Argentina".